 This has intensified the already high restaurant staff turnover rates.

-How will staff shortage affect your restaurant:
+How will restaurant staffing shortage affect your food business?

 Now the tables have turned, restaurant owners need to lure staff with higher packages, perks, and benefits.
 Earlier, the lack of growth opportunities made staff miserable and compelled them to keep switching jobs.
 This means restaurants cannot avoid giving a pay raise to their staff now if they want to retain them.